-Power to Investigate: Ofsted can investigate complaints and allegations; they publish results of investigations (when a complaint has been upheld) on their website.
+Power to Investigate: Ofsted will investigate complaints and allegations; following this they will also publish the results of investigations (when a complaint has been upheld) on their website.
 These are public documents, accessible by all.

-Power to Enforce: Ofsted can make the decision to close a provider; they can also prosecute in serious cases.
-Please refer to the Early Years Compliance Handbook for further details.
+Power to Enforce: Ofsted will make the decision to close a provider; they can also prosecute in serious cases.
+Please refer to the Early years and childcare: Ofsted's enforcement policy for further details.